DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Tailwind is an approved Pinterest scheduler (which is the only one you should use.)
 It’s worth the money based on time saving alone.
 It helps you stay on track with your marketing.
 It takes all the tedious work that goes into Pinterest and tracking and makes it easy for you.

 It took me about 4 months of extremely active use before I started making a sale a day from Pinterest.
-Thanks to using the right keywords for my products I had one of them go viral which now leads to my one sale a day.
+Thanks to using the right keywords for my products I had one of them go viral which lead to one or more sales a day.

 Now you know how you can increase your chances of making more sales using a tool that chances are you already use.
 Post any questions below and I will do my best to answer them.
 Follow me on Pinterest and pin this to your business boards.